andrewpmckenzie/node-jasmine-dom/README.md

  * <code>--output path</code>, writes the output to the specified file
  * <code>--server [port]</code>, serves a simple (but effective) page showing the current state of the tests.
-You can also specify an optional <code>--refresh intervalInMS<code> argument to specify the wait between running the tests (because the server is constantly running 'em).
+You can also specify an optional <code>--refresh intervalInMS</code> argument to specify the wait between running the tests (because the server is constantly running 'em).

 server